wuxb45/wormhole/README.md

 The Wormhole functions are listed near the bottom of wh.h (see the `wormhole_*` functions).
 `demo1.c` and `concbench.c` are examples of how to use a Wormhole index.
 There are three sets of Wormhole API: `whsafe`, `wormhole`, and `whunsafe`.
 * `whsafe`: The *worry-free* thread-safe API.
-If you use Wormhole in a concurrent environment and want minimum complexity in your code, you should use `whsafe`.
+If you use Wormhole in a concurrent environment and want minimal complexity in your code, you should use `whsafe`.
 * `wormhole`: The standard thread-safe API.
-It offers better efficiency than `whsafe` but requires some extra effort to avoid deadlocks.
+It offers better efficiency than `whsafe` but requires some extra effort for deadlock avoidance.
 * `whunsafe`: the thread-unsafe API.
 It offers the best efficiency but does not perform any concurrency control.
-It works in multi-reader or single-writer environments.
+It works correctly only in multi-reader or single-writer environments.

 ### The `whsafe` API
 The `whsafe` API functions are listed in the `kvmap_api_whsafe` structure in `wh.c`.
 The API consists of a mix of `wormhole_*` and `whsafe_*` functions.